dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 All the flags we've been setting are actually in the *upper* 32-bits of the descriptor, so we left shift by 32 bits before we place the descriptor in the GDT.
 The lower 32-bits of the descriptor are the limit and part of the offset fields, which are ignored in long mode.

-For the kernel data selector we'd doing something similar:
+For the kernel data selector we'd do something similar:

 ```c
 uint64_t kernel_data = 0;